chinapedia/wikipedia.abstract.en/Page/Bandy.md

 Germany

-Eishockey_Leipzig_1909.jpg Bandy was played in Germany in the early 20th century, including by Crown Prince Wilhelm,[73] but the interest died out in favour of ice hockey.
+Bandy was played in Germany in the early 20th century, including by Crown Prince Wilhelm,[73] but the interest died out in favour of ice hockey.
 Leipziger Sportclub had the best team and was also last to give bandy up.
 The sport was reintroduced in the 2010s, with the German Bandy Association being founded in 2013.
 A national rink bandy championship has been played every year since the winter of 2014/15.[74]

 Kazakhstan

-Rauan Isaliyev, captain of the Kazakhstan national bandy team|thumb Bandy has a long history in many parts of the country and it used to be one of the most popular sports in Soviet times.
+Bandy has a long history in many parts of the country and it used to be one of the most popular sports in Soviet times.
 However, after independence it suffered a rapid decline in popularity and only remained in Oral (often called by the Russian name, Uralsk), where the country's only professional club Akzhaiyk is located.
 They are competing in the Russian second tier division, the Supreme League.
 Recently bandy has started to gain popularity again outside of Oral, most notably in Petropavl[75] and Khromtau.
 Those were for example the three Kazakh cities which at the Youth-17 World Championship 2016 had players in the team.[76]
 The capital Nur-Sultan has hosted national youth championships in rink bandy.[77] as well as championships in traditional eleven-a-side bandy.[78]
 The former capital Almaty has in recent years hosted both the Asian Winter Games (with bandy on the program) as well as the Bandy World Championship in which Kazakhstan finished 3rd.
 Plans are made to reinvigorate the bandy section of the club Dynamo Almaty, who won the Soviet Championships in 1977 and 1990 as well as the European Cup in 1978.
 The Asian Bandy Federation also has its headquarters in Almaty.
 Since a few years the state is supporting bandy.
 Medeu in Almaty is the only arena with artificial ice.
 A second arena in Almaty was built for the World Championship 2012, but it was taken down afterwards.
 Stadion Yunost in Oral[79] was supposed to get artificial ice for the 2017-18 season.[80]
 It got delayed but in 2018 it was officially ready for use.[81]

 Mongolia